 Disclosure: This article may contain compensated links.
 See our full disclosure here.

-In 1990, the U.S. Congress passed landmark legislation known as the Americans with Disabilities Act (ADA) to prohibit discrimination based on disability.
+In 1990, the U.S. Congress passed the landmark Americans with Disabilities Act (ADA) to prohibit discrimination based on disability.
 One provision of the ADA specifies that,

 “[a] service animal is any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Other species of animals, whether wild or domestic, trained or untrained, are not considered service animals.”